in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 > The set of entities that can be managed by a given EntityManager instance is defined by a persistence unit.
 A persistence unit defines the set of all classes that are related or grouped by the application, and which must be colocated in their mapping to a single database.

-## User Entity Manager Command Line Runner
+## Command Line Runner for User Entity Manager

-CommandLineRunner interface is used to indicate that this bean has to be run as soon as the Spring application context is initialized.
+The CommandLineRunner interface is used to indicate that this bean has to be run as soon as the Spring application context is initialized.

 We are executing a few simple methods on the UserService.